pmiguelpinto90/ShiftDisplay/README.md

   `latchPin`, `clockPin`, `dataPin` (int): number of the Arduino digital pins connected to the latch, clock and data pins of the shift registers;
   if is not specified, the default pins are 6 for latch, 7 for clock, and 5 for data.

-  `displayType` (DisplayType): type of the display, can be common anode or cathode.
+  `displayType` (DisplayType): type of the display, can be common anode or common cathode.

   `displaySize` (int): quantity of digits on the display.

   `sectionSizes` (int[]): quantity of digits for each section, defined by each value in array;
   end array with a 0 or lower value.

-  `displayDrive` (DisplayDrive): drive algorithm of the display, can be multiplexed or static drive;
+  `displayDrive` (DisplayDrive): drive algorithm of the display, can be multiplexed drive or static drive;
   if is not specified, the default is `MULTIPLEXED_DRIVE`.

   `swappedShiftRegisters` (bool): when set to true, changes shift registers order to first being digit index controller, and second being segment controller;